AmarooHQ/whitepaper/10-Ultra-Terminum/a20-appendix-merged-mining.md

 A requirement for this method (or any other) is that there is an *unambiguous* way to determine the precise intended addition to Namecoin's blockchain.
 In the example above, it is required that the Namecoin block hash is the exact data in the *first* OP_RETURN output.
 If the Namecoin block hash could be in *any* OP_RETURN output, then we would not be able to tell, *unambiguously*, if it was the *precise and only* intended update to the Namecoin ledger.
 Perhaps the miner included *multiple* Namecoin block hashes; if they did (and if they could be in any OP_RETURN output) then they might be able to publish *multiple, different* updates, which would violate the earlier conditions we've specified for valid updates.

-In the case of Bitcoin/Namecoin merged mining, that is what I mean by "appropriate properties for its intended use" (though there are additional and different required properties in reality).
+In the case of Bitcoin/Namecoin merged mining, that is what I mean by ``appropriate properties for its intended use'' (though there are additional and different required properties in reality).
 However we choose to interpret the data behind a proof of work, we must be able to know it *exactly* and know that it was *intended*.
 Without that, we cannot meaningfully use the proof of work to secure a 'child' blockchain.

 \end{comment}